rocket-pool/RPIPs/RPIPs/RPIP-72.md

         - the withdrawal credential is _not_ the megapool associated with the Node Operator that called `deposit` using a state proof (note that this requires waiting for the 1 ETH to create a validator on the beacon chain)
         - `time_before_dissolve` has passed since the `deposit` call
     - return the unstaked balance of 31 ETH to the deposit pool
-    - give the user calling this function `dissolve_reward`
-    - give the Node Operator `credit` equal to the bonded value minus
-      - 1 ETH (which was deposited to beacon chain)
+    - give the Node Operator `credit` equal to the bonded value minus 1 ETH (which was deposited to beacon chain)
-      - `dissolve_reward`
 ```

 - The following line of RPIP-44: